-So what to do when Windows shown this kind error message?
-Well there are many reasons this kind error occur, no one perfect explanation for all different situation.
-Sometimes, when you insert a disk you will be unable to play what’s inside the disk and you get an error like this.
-Sometimes, when you try to install programs and it never ends error like this again.
-This is the most common error, there are two ways you can solve this, manually stop this, if you click “close the program” doesn’t work then
+We all get an error message like this “Windows Explorer is not responding.”
+One of the reason is that the system is in a deadlock situation.
+To discover more what is computer deadlock click here.
+So what to do when Windows showed this kind error message?
+Well, there are many reasons this sort of errors occurs.
+Sometimes, when you insert a disk you will be unable to play what’s on the disk, and you get an error like this.
+Sometimes, when you try to install a program that never ends, you will see the error like this again.
+It is the most common error which there are two ways you can solve this.
+If clicking the “close the program” doesn’t work, then

 Good luck ! and Enjoy your new Windows 7 [Update on Feb 8, 2011] If you are among those who have been suffering the pain of constant Windows Explorer not responding crashes, hope this post here may be able to help you out.